kavikushi0207/C-programs/README.md

 #program07
 a program that converts temperatures from 30C to 50C to the Fahrenheit scale.
 The program should print a table displaying temperatures in the two scales side by side.

+#program08
+C function which takes an integer number and test whether it is a prime number.

+#program09
+a program using functiong in part 1 to print the prime number between 1 and 1000.

+#program10
+a function that reads three nonzero integers and determines whether they are the sides of a right-angled triangle.
+The function should take three integer arguments and return 1 (true) if the arguments comprise a right-angled triangle, and 0 (false) otherwise.